prob-ml/bliss/README.md

 ## Latest updates

 ### Galaxies
-   - BLISS now includes a galaxy model based on a Variational AutoEncoder that was traind on CATSIM bulge+disk galaxies.
+   - BLISS now includes a galaxy model based on a Variational AutoEncoder that was trained on CATSIM bulge+disk galaxies.
    - We are working on testing galaxy detection functionality and developing galaxy shape measurement.

 ### Stars